 To express an interest in receiving the form, please enter your details below and we will be in touch with you.

-From July, CJRS allowed flexible part-time working.
+From July 2020, CJRS allowed flexible part-time working.
 CJRS paid employee costs (up to the threshold) for the time they were furloughed, while employers paid employees for the time they were working.
-The percentage of wages paid by CJRS changed each month from July-October: our CJRS page has details.
+The percentage of wages paid by CJRS changed each month from July-October 2020.
+It will continue in three further phases: November 2020 to June 2021; July 2021; August to September 2021.
+Our CJRS page has details.

-In the six-month period from November 2020 to April 2021, CJRS will pay 80% of wages up to £2,500 for the hours employees don’t work.
+In the period from November 2020 to June 2021, CJRS will pay 80% of wages up to £2,500 for the hours employees don’t work.
 Employers will pay employer NIC and pension contributions.